 And things are starting to get a little out of hand.

 First, companies start using the estimated location of The Shed on Google Maps to get their free samples to me.
 Then people who want to work at The Shed get in touch, in significant numbers.
-Then I get an email from the council, which wants to relocate us to a site in Bromley it's developing.
-Then an Australian production company gets in touch, saying it wants to exhibit us across the world in an aircraft company's in-flight videos.
+Then I get an email from the council, which wants to relocate us to a site in Bromley they’re developing.
+Then an Australian production company gets in touch, saying they want to exhibit us across the world in an aircraft company's inflight videos.

-And then, finally, I have a Skype meeting with a "results-hungry" PR agency that promises to get The Shed onto the Mail Online with a Batman-themed launch and a $260 Lizzie Cundy appearance.
-The representative calls me "obviously pretty cool," which is nice, but ultimately I decide to handle promotion myself.
+And then, finally, I have a Skype meeting with a "results-hungry" PR agency that promises to get The Shed onto the Mail Online with a Batman-themed launch and a £200 Lizzie Cundy appearance.
+The representative calls me "obviously pretty cool", which is nice, but ultimately I decide to handle promotion myself.

 Winter has arrived, and we're at number 30.